sassoftware/sasoptpy/doc/guide/workspaces.rst

 List of abstract actions
 ------------------------

-A list of abstract actions is available in :ref:`API section <abstract-action-list>`.
+A list of abstract actions is available in the :ref:`API section <abstract-action-list>`.